Travel Checklist for People on Dialysis

-- Talk to your doctor, nurse and social worker to let them know about your plans.
+- Talk to your doctor, nurse and facility administrative assistant (AA) to let them know about your plans.
 They will be able to give you important information for your trip.
 Write down any questions or concerns you may have prior to your conversation.

 - Call your insurance carrier to find out what expenses are covered.
 Some private insurance groups don't allow travel or won't pay for travel outside their coverage area.
 Be sure to get this information before you leave on your trip.
 Insurance consultations are available at no charge from DaVita insurance specialists.
 You can request an insurance consultation online or call DaVita Guest Services at 1-800-244-0680.

 - Locate a dialysis center close to your hotel or vacation home at least 2 months in advance of your visit.
 Call DaVita Guest Services at 1-800-244-0680.